-Order confirmations, payment receipts, password reset emails — these are all examples of transactional emails, the often overlooked, but vitally important piece of email marketing.
+Order confirmations, payment receipts, password reset emails — these are all transactional email examples, the often overlooked, but vitally important piece of email marketing.
 This transactional email guide is meant to give you a complete look at this essential element of building customer relationships through email.

 Picture this: a potential customer tries subscribing to your newsletter.
 After entering her email address, she reaches a landing page that tells her to confirm her email address.
 After looking through her inbox, refreshing a few times, and even checking the spam folder, she finds nothing.

 After a couple more minutes, she will leave to go subscribe to a competing website that is more serious about their email marketing.